omics-datascience/BioAPI/README.md

 - Method: POST
 - Params: A body in JSON format with the following content
   - `gene_ids`: list of genes for which you want to get the information from OncoKB database.
   - `query`: Optional.
 Parameter used to show only the results that match it.
-The query is used to find matches within the information offered by OncoKB for different "precision oncology therapies", "types of cancer", "biomarker detection methods" or "drugs".
+The query is used to find matches within the information offered by OncoKB for different `precision oncology therapies`, `types of cancer`, `biomarker detection methods` or `drugs`.
 - Success Response:
   - Code: 200
   - Content:
     - `gene_ids`: Returns a JSON with as many keys as there are valid genes in the body.
 For each gene, the value is a JSON with the following format:
       - `therapeutic`: Evidence of the gene for therapeutic.
 The value is a list of elements of the JSON type, where each element is a different evidence with the following structure:
         - `drugs`: therapeutic drug.
         - `level_of_evidence`: level of therapeutic evidence.
+The different values for the levels of evidence can be found in the [documentation of the OncoKB database](https://www.oncokb.org/therapeutic-levels).
         - `alterations`: specific cancer gene alterations.
         - `cancer_types`: type of cancer.
+Cancer types use the [OncoTree nomenclature](http://oncotree.mskcc.org/).
       - `diagnostic`: Evidence of the gene for diagnosis (for hematologic malignancies only).
 The value is a list of elements of the JSON type, where each element is a different evidence with the following structure:
         - `level_of_evidence`: level of diagnostic evidence.
+The different values for the levels of evidence can be found in the [documentation of the OncoKB database](https://www.oncokb.org/diagnostic-levels).
         - `alterations`: specific cancer gene alterations.
         - `cancer_types`: type of cancer.
+Cancer types use the [OncoTree nomenclature](http://oncotree.mskcc.org/).
       - `prognostic`: Evidence of the gene for prognostic (for hematologic malignancies only).
 The value is a list of elements of the JSON type, where each element is a different evidence with the following structure:
         - `level_of_evidence`: level of prognostic evidence.
+The different values for the levels of evidence can be found in the [documentation of the OncoKB database](https://www.oncokb.org/prognostic-levels).
         - `alterations`: specific cancer gene alterations.
         - `cancer_types`: type of cancer.
+Cancer types use the [OncoTree nomenclature](http://oncotree.mskcc.org/).
-      - `oncokb_cancer_gene`: type of cancer gene.
-Oncogene and/or Tumor Suppressor Gene.
+      - `oncokb_cancer_gene`: type of cancer gene. `Oncogene` and/or `Tumor Suppressor Gene`.
       - `refseq_transcript`: gene transcript according to the RefSeq database.
       - `sources`: list of sources where there is evidence of the relationship of the gene with cancer.
 These may be different sequencing panels, the [Sanger Cancer Gene Census](https://www.sanger.ac.uk/data/cancer-gene-census/), or [Vogelstein et al. (2013)](http://science.sciencemag.org/content/339/6127/1546.full).
       - `precision_therapies`: FDA-approved therapies that are considered precision oncology therapies by OncoKB™.
 The value is a list of elements of the JSON type, where each element is a different precision oncology therapy with the following structure:
         - `precision_oncology_therapy`: A drug that is most effective in a molecularly defined subset of patients and for which pre-treatment molecular profiling is required for optimal patient selection.
         - `fda_first_approval`: Year of drug’s first FDA-approval.
 The first year the drug received FDA-approval in any indication, irrespective of whether the biomarker was included in the FDA-drug at that time.
-        - `drug_classification`: Possible classifications are first-in-class, mechanistically-distinct, follow-on, or resistance based on [Suehnholz et al. Cancer Discovery 2023](https://aacrjournals.org/cancerdiscovery/article/doi/10.1158/2159-8290.CD-23-0467/729589/Quantifying-the-Expanding-Landscape-of-Clinical).
+        - `drug_classification`: Possible classifications are `first-in-class`, `mechanistically-distinct`, `follow-on`, or `resistance` based on [Suehnholz et al. Cancer Discovery 2023](https://aacrjournals.org/cancerdiscovery/article/doi/10.1158/2159-8290.CD-23-0467/729589/Quantifying-the-Expanding-Landscape-of-Clinical).
 Only drugs with an FDA-specified biomarker that can be detected by a DNA/NGS-based detection method are classified.
         - `fda_recognized_biomarkers`: Biomarkers related to therapy according to the FDA.
 Includes pathognomonic and indication-specific biomarkers, that while not specifically listed in the Indications and Usage section of the FDA drug label, are targeted by the precision oncology drug.
         - `method_of_biomarker_detection`: Biomarker detection method.
 If there is a corresponding FDA-cleared or -approved companion diagnostic device for biomarker identification, the detection method associated with this device is listed; if the biomarker can be detected by a DNA/NGS-based detection method this is listed first.